jkoren/adopt-a-drain-medford-ma/README.md

 medford note: #9
 ### Google Maps API Service  (from Adopt-A-Drain Savannah)
 You will need to apply for a Google Maps Javascript API key in order to remove the "Development Only" watermark on maps.
-After you have obtained the key, you will need to set it as an environment variable.
+After you have obtained the key, you will need to set it as environment variables.

     heroku config:set GOOGLE_MAPS_KEY=your_maps_api_key

-    medford note #12 - you also need: heroku config:set GOOGLE_MAPS_JAVASCRIPT_API_KEY=your_maps_api_key
+    heroku config:set GOOGLE_MAPS_JAVASCRIPT_API_KEY=your_maps_api_key
+    heroku config:set GOOGLE_GEOCODER_API_KEY=your_maps_api_key

 medford note: #10
 for dev box to work, need to update .env file to include: